-Priority groups - Vulnerable Bursary
+Defined Vulnerable groups - Priority Bursary

-- 2.1 The following students will be eligible to receive a bursary of up to $\pounds$ 1,200 per year (paid directly to the student at a weekly amount), if agreed standards of behaviour and attendance are met.
-King James's access to a school 'mobile device scheme' is also available.
-You may be able to get a bursary if at least one of the following applies: - you are in or you recently left local authority care - you get Income Support or Universal Credit because you are financially supporting yourself - you get Disability Living Allowance (DLA) in your name and either Employment and Support Allowance - (ESA) or Universal Credit - you get Personal Independence Payment (PIP) in your name and either ESA or Universal Credit
+2.1 The following students will be eligible to receive a bursary of up to a maximum of £1,200 per year (paid directly to the student at a weekly amount), if agreed standards of behaviour and attendance are met.

+Eligibility: You may be eligible for the defined vulnerable groups bursary if at least one of the following applies:

+- you are in or you recently left local authority care - you receive Income Support (IS) or Universal Credit (UC) because you are financially supporting yourself or financially supporting yourself and someone who is dependent on you and living with you, such as a child or partner - you receive Disability Living Allowance (DLA) or Personal Independence Payments (PIP) in your own right as well as Employment and Support Allowance (ESA) or UC in your own right.

-The amount you may get depends on the costs you have and what you need for your course.
-This might include money for books, equipment or travel costs to school or college.
+Students who meet the criteria, AND who have a financial need, can apply for a defined vulnerable group bursary.
+The amount you may get depends on your individual needs, the costs you have and what you need for your course.
+This might include the cost of travel, the cost of essential books or equipment.

-- 2.2 Attendance and behaviour standards are as attached.
+- 2.2 Bursary payments are subject to you meeting the Attendance and Behaviour standards (see Appendix).
 These align with that expected of all students attending King James's School. - 2.3 King James's may decide that although a young person may be eligible for a bursary, they do not have any actual financial need.
 This might be because their financial needs are already met and/or because they have no relevant costs.
 King James's can refuse a student's application on this basis.
-Students should only receive the amount they actually need to participate and not automatically receive $f{1,200}$ if they do not need the full amount.
+Students should only receive the amount they actually need to participate and will not automatically receive the maximum £1,200.